Welcome to the East Coast Greenway in North Carolina

 From big cities to towns – through rolling hills of pine, oak, and hickory forests, farmlands, and cypress swamps to the coastal beaches – the East Coast Greenway is an excellent way to see the natural and cultural variety of central and eastern North Carolina!

-In addition to this main route, the alternate Historic Coastal route extends south from Virginia on the Dismal Swamp Canal Trail and follows the North Carolina coast more closely, linking Greenville and Jacksonville before heading into Wilmington to join the spine route.
+In addition to this main route, the Historic Coastal Route extends south from Virginia on the Dismal Swamp Canal Trail and follows the North Carolina coast more closely, linking Greenville and Jacksonville before heading into Wilmington to join the spine route.

-21% of North Carolina’s 391-mile spine route is currently on trails, and another 7% is in development.
-The Triangle section is over 85% complete for 75 miles, including the extensive American Tobacco Trail and Neuse River Greenway.
+25% of North Carolina’s 372-mile spine route is currently on greenway trails.
+The Triangle section of the route is 94% complete for 72 miles, including the extensive American Tobacco Trail and Neuse River Greenway.
 The NC Committee is working hard to improve the on-road route through bike lanes, sharrows and other amenities, and is collaborating with state agencies and organizations to move the trail forward as quickly as possible.
 To learn more about the trail progress and activities in North Carolina, visit the NC Committee page.

 Partners and Supporters in North Carolina

 The ECGA is proud to be working with many great partners to bring the project to completion in the state of North Carolina.
 Partners include but are not limited to:

 - Cape Fear Cyclists

 - City of Raleigh Parks, Recreation and Cultural Resources Department

 - Friends of the Mountains to Sea Trail